-So, you’ve got that brilliant startup idea brewing—the one that keeps you up at night, filling notebooks with scribbles and dreams.
-The question that naturally follows is: “Can I actually start a new business while still working my day job?”
+So, you’ve got a brilliant startup idea brewing, the one that keeps you up at night, filling notebooks with scribbles and dreams.
+The question that naturally follows is, “Can I actually start a new business while still working my day job?”

 The short answer: Often, yes, but with careful planning and legal awareness.